phaserjs/phaser/CONTRIBUTING.md

 - **Only commit relevant changes.** Don't include changes that are not directly relevant to the fix you are making.
 The more focused a PR is, the faster it will get attention and be merged.
 Extra files changing only whitespace or trash files will likely get your PR closed.

+##Coding style preferences are not contributions

+If your PR is doing little more than changing the Phaser source code into a format / coding style that you prefer then we will automatically close it.
+All PRs must adhere to the coding style already set-out across the thousands of lines of code in Phaser.
+Your personal preferences for how things should "look" or be structured do not apply here, sorry.
+PRs should fix bugs, fix documentation or add features.
+No changes for the sake of change.

 ##I don't really like git / node.js, but I can fix this bug

 That is fine too.
 While Pull Requests are the best thing in the world for us, they are not the only way to help.
 You're welcome to post fixes to our forum or even just email them to us.
 All we ask is that you still adhere to the guidelines presented here re: JSHint, etc.